A Simple Plan (film): Plot

-Soon after, Sarah learns that the money was a ransom for a kidnapped heiress.
+Sarah learns that the money was a ransom for a kidnapped heiress, who was killed by her kidnappers in December.
 She convinces Hank to frame Lou for Dwight's murder by getting him drunk, tricking him into falsely confessing to the killing, and recording the confession.
-Though Jacob goes off-script, the two acquire Lou's confession.
-When he realizes he's been duped, Lou pulls a gun on Hank and a shootout ensues, with Jacob shooting Lou dead.
-Lou's wife Nancy shoots at Hank; he shoots her dead.
-Hank and Jacob tell the police a domestic quarrel has ended in murder-suicide.
+Though Jacob frightens Hank by seeming to go against him, the two acquire Lou's confession.
+When he realizes he has been duped, Lou pulls a gun on Hank and a shootout ensues, with Jacob shooting Lou dead.
+Lou's wife Nancy shoots at Hank, and he shoots back, killing her.
+Hank and Jacob call the police and say the deaths were a domestic quarrel turned murder-suicide.
+Jacob, deeply tormented by the things he and Hank have done, begins to have misgivings.

-Because of Jacob's mention of hearing a plane, Carl calls the brothers to answer questions from FBI Agent Neil Baxter, who is in search of it.
-Fed up with the pressure and his own guilt, Hank plans to return all the money to the plane but is stopped after Sarah rants to him about their meager lifestyle.
-As Hank meets Carl and Baxter to search for the plane, Sarah discovers Baxter is not a real FBI agent and alerts Hank, who steals a revolver from Carl's office.
+Carl calls in the brothers to answer questions from FBI Agent Neil Baxter, who is searching for the plane.
+Fed up with the pressure and his own guilt, Hank plans to return all the money to the plane, but is stopped after Sarah confronts him about their lack of prospects and meager lifestyle.
+As Hank meets Carl and Baxter to begin the search, Sarah discovers Baxter is actually one of the kidnappers posing as an FBI agent to find the money, and alerts Hank, who steals a revolver from Carl's office.
 The four men split up in the woods to search for the plane.
-When Carl finds it, Hank tries to warn him that Baxter is a phony, but Baxter kills Carl before he can react.
-Baxter demands Hank retrieve the money from the plane, presuming he is unarmed; Hank shoots Baxter dead.
+When Carl finds it, Hank tries to warn him about Baxter, but Baxter kills Carl before he can react.
+Baxter demands Hank retrieve the money from the plane, presuming he is unarmed; Hank shoots a distracted Baxter dead after retrieving the $500,000 from the plane.

 Hank starts to concoct another story to tell the authorities, but Jacob balks, saying he cannot live with all that they have done.
-He proposes that Hank kill him and frame Baxter as a more believable story.
+He proposes that Hank kill him and frame Baxter for his death.
 When Hank refuses, Jacob puts a pistol to his own head.
-Realizing he is trapped and that Jacob is right, Hank kills Jacob with Baxter's gun.
+Realizing he cannot avoid it, Hank kills Jacob with Baxter's gun.

-Hank is cleared of wrongdoing by actual FBI agents, who reveal that one in ten of the serial numbers of the ransom bills had been recorded, and they will just wait for any marked money to be spent to track down the culprit.
-Unable to determine which bills have been marked, Hank returns home and burns the money in the fireplace against Sarah's pleas.
+Hank is cleared of wrongdoing by real FBI agents, who reveal that they had recorded the serial numbers of some of the ransom bills, which, if spent, will lead them to the culprit eventually.
+He returns home and burns the money as Sarah protests and begs him not to.

-In a closing narration, Hank says that he and Sarah are rarely not haunted by their memories of the events.